A Guide for Partnership Firm Tax Rate

 - Section 112 – Capital gains on the sale of any asset by the partnership business are taxable.

 - Section 111A – In the case of the sale of shares, or mutual funds, if the holding term is less than 1 year, the income acquired is taxable at 15%.
-And if it is greater than 1 year, the income is exempt from taxation under section 10(38).

 - Section 40(b) – Authorises tax deduction of remuneration and interests awarded to partners in a partnership firm under the heading PGBP (profit and gain from business or profession), subject to the limits and circumstances established in this section.
 Wages and interest exempted under Section 40(b) or any other section shall not be added to the partners’ income.